KRISACHAN/ying-web/README.md

 ## Why is **ying**?

-Well, most netizens know the meaning.
+Well, most Chinese netizens know the meaning.

 In the Chinese Internet, it means **嘤**, which is like a lovely girl crying.